vintasoftware/medplum-snippet-catalog/snippets/Form/README.md

                 path="role"
                 binding="http://hl7.org/fhir/ValueSet/practitioner-role"
                 onChange={onChange}
-                // notice in some situations we need to access deeply nested data
+                // notice in some situations we will need to access deeply nested data
                 // in order to set the right defaultValue defaultValue={defaultData?.role?.[0]?.coding?.[0]}
                 required